-Rinse the fish filets and pat them dry.
+Rinse the fish fillets and pat them dry.
 In a small bowl combine the salt, pepper, paprika, and cayenne (if using).
 Sprinkle the spice mixture evenly on both sides of all the fish filets.

 Heat a large frying pan over medium heat.
 When the pan is hot, add the oil, and swirl it around to coat the bottom of the pan.
 When the oil is hot, place the filets in the pan.
 Cook, undisturbed, until the filets brown along the edges, about 3 minutes.
 Use a spatula to gently turn the filets over and continue cooking until the fish is cooked through and flaky in the center, about 3 more minutes.

 Lay out the buns, open.
 Spread each bun—top and bottom—with tartar sauce.
 Place a filet on each bun and top with an onion slice, a tomato slice, and lettuce leaves.
 Add the top buns and serve immediately.